Join Our Email List

 In some cases, paralytic shellfish poisoning can even kill you.

-What can you do about paralytic shellfish poisoning?
+What should I do if someone has paralytic shellfish poisoning?

-Call the Northern New England Poison Center at 1-800-222-1222 or chat now if you think you have eaten shellfish harvested from a red tide area or if you are experiencing the symptoms listed above.
+Call the Northern New England Poison Center at 1-800-222-1222, chat online or text POISON to 85511 if you think you have eaten shellfish harvested from a red tide area or if you are experiencing symptoms.

 |If someone is having trouble breathing or has passed out, call 911 right away.|